HOME

 Click here for uncropped versions: 100% uncropped (4046x4066) 65% uncropped (2630x2643) 40% uncropped (1618x1626)

-Sharpless 116 is a small emission nebula (formerly believed to be a planetary nebula, but a more recent study documented low levels of OIII emissions, indicating it's not a planetary nebula), part of the much larger emission nebula Sh2-115, which surrounds it in this image (and, more evidently, in the uncropped versions).
+Sharpless 116 is a small emission nebula (formerly believed to be a planetary nebula, but a more recent study documented low levels of OIII emissions, indicating it's not a planetary nebula), part of the much larger emission nebula which includes Sh2-112 and Sh2-115.
+My image of Sh2-115 overlaps this image; to see a rough mosaic, stitching the two images together, click here; Sh2-112 is on the other side of Sh2-115 from Sh2-116, and a bit farther away (so no overlap allowing it to be stitched to the others).

 This area is about 7500 light years from us; at that distance, Sh2-116 is about six light years across.